Get the most out of your T-Mobile phone plan with hotspot technology.

 Magenta MAX: 40 GB of full-speed LTE hotspot data and then unlimited hotspot data at 3G speeds

 T-Mobile’s limited-data plans will allow you to use your purchased full-speed data as hotspot data, but after that you’ll be limited to 3G speeds.

 If you’re not satisfied with T-Mobile’s options for hotspot data, check out these other plans.

 Is your T-Mobile phone hotspot capable?

-Most cell phones are equipped with hotspot technology.
-But, if you’re still working with an iPhone 3 or a Blackberry device, then you might need to upgrade.
+Most cell phones on the market today are equipped with hotspot technology.
+But, if your phone is unable to connect to a hotspot it could be a hardware issue, chances are you might need to upgrade.